SnippingToolPlusPlus/SnippingToolPlusPlus/CONTRIBUTING.md

 ### Gradle plugin for eclipse

-Although it is optional, it is recommended to install the gradle plugin for eclipse so you can run gradle tasks from within eclipse.
+It is recommended to install the gradle plugin for eclipse so you can run gradle tasks from within eclipse and refresh the project settings after editing the `build.gradle` file.

 1. It is available through eclipse's `Help -> Install New Software..` dialog.